EricCousineau-TRI/repro/drake_stuff/thread_system/README.md

   should approximate a zero-order hold.
 - Care is taken to only initialize at initialization events, and *not* perform any extra updates during initialization.
-- Rate for single-system case is 1x across the board
+- Rate for single-system + 10 Hz case is ~1x across the board
-- Rate for 5x system case is 1/5x for direct, 1/2x - 3/4x for threaded, and
+- Rate for 5x system + 500 Hz case is 1/5x for direct, 1/5x for threaded, and
-  ~1x for multiprocess worker.
+  ~4/5x for multiprocess worker.
 - Threading may get bottlenecked by busy Python work locking up the GIL
 - I (Eric) am not sure why multiprocess setup seems to run faster than realtime...